 Broad Legislation on Prison Reform, April 2018

 In April 2018 the Governor signed into law S. 2371, a sweeping criminal justice bill that addresses a host of criminal justice issues, including solitary confinement.
-Section 10B of the bill mandates that anyone “detained by and committed to the department of youth services shall not be placed in involuntary room confinement as a punishment, harassment or consequence for noncompliance or in retaliation for any conduct.”
+Section 10B (page 49) of the bill mandates that anyone “detained by and committed to the department of youth services shall not be placed in involuntary room confinement as a punishment, harassment or consequence for noncompliance or in retaliation for any conduct.”
 The law also restricts solitary confinement for people who are seriously mentally ill, pregnant, and people with permanent physical disabilities.

 Massachusetts DYS Safety Task Force, Feb.
 2018

 In 2016, DYS and the local union, AFSCME Local 1368, created the DYS Safety Task Force.
 The Safety Task Force was tasked with “making recommendations for reducing injury to youth in the care and custody of DYS and reducing injury to DYS staff sustained as a result of incidents involving youth on staff assaults and the need by staff to intervene during client on client assaults.”
 The Safety Task Force included representatives from the Legislature, AFSCME, DYS, and several child serving and oversight agencies.
 After an extensive review, the Task Force released recommendations for improving safety in DYS secure programs in a report.
 The recommendations were published in February 2018.

 Massachusetts Agency Policy and Practice Sharply Reduce Solitary Confinement